Tragedy in the British Royal Family at the End of August

 The Honourable Diana Frances Spencer, the youngest daughter of John Spencer, Viscount Althorp (later the 8th Earl Spencer) and The Honourable Frances Roche, was born on July 1, 1961, at Park House on the Sandringham Estate.
 She had two older sisters – Sarah and Jane – and two younger brothers – John (died in infancy) and Charles, 9th Earl Spencer.

 On February 24, 1981, Buckingham Palace announced the engagement of The Prince of Wales and Lady Diana Spencer.
 Diana and Charles married on July 29, 1981, at St. Paul’s Cathedral in London.
-Entering on her father’s arm as Lady Diana Spencer, she later emerged from the Cathedral as Her Royal Highness The Princess of Wales, the 3rd highest ranked lady of the land.
+Entering on her father’s arm as Lady Diana Spencer, she later emerged from the Cathedral as Her Royal Highness The Princess of Wales, the 3rd highest-ranked lady of the land.
 Soon it was announced that the Princess was expecting her first child.
 On June 21, 1982, Diana gave birth to Prince William.
 Two years later, on September 15, 1984, Prince Harry was born.

 On December 9, 1992, after several years of media speculation, Buckingham Palace announced the separation of the Prince and Princess of Wales.
-Following disastrous television interviews given by both Charles, in June 1994, and Diana, in November 1995, it was announced by Buckingham Palace that The Queen had sent letters to both Diana and Charles, advising them to divorce as quickly as possible.
+Following disastrous television interviews given by both Charles, in June 1994, and Diana, in November 1995, Buckingham Palace announced that The Queen had sent letters to both Diana and Charles, advising them to divorce as quickly as possible.
 Following many private meetings and negotiations with Prince Charles and representatives of The Queen, Diana agreed to a divorce in February 1996.
 Their divorce became final on August 28, 1996.

 After her divorce in 1996, Diana had a relationship with Dr. Hasnat Khan, a British-Pakistani heart surgeon, which ended in June 1997.
 She then became involved with Dodi Fayed, son of Mohamed Al-Fayed, the owner of Harrods and the Ritz in London.
-Diana and her sons joined the Fayed family in the south of France for a vacation that summer where she and Dodi reportedly began their romance.
-Following her trip to Bosnia, Diana again joined Dodi Fayed on a private cruise aboard the Fayed’s yacht, returning to Paris on August 30.
+Diana and her sons joined the Fayed family in the south of France for a summer vacation where she and Dodi reportedly began their romance.
+Following her trip to Bosnia, Diana joined Dodi Fayed on a private cruise aboard the Fayed’s yacht, returning to Paris on August 30.
 Later that night, hounded by paparazzi, the couple left the Ritz Hotel to go to Dodi’s apartment in Paris.
 Just minutes later, their car crashed in the Pont de l’Alma tunnel, killing Dodi and the car’s driver, Henri Paul, instantly.
 Diana was critically injured and eventually taken to the Pitié-Salpêtrière Hospital.
 Diana, Princess of Wales was pronounced dead at 4 am.

 Europe 2009 613